-VFD Responds to House Fire on Wells Street caused by unattended candle | Valdosta Today
+VFD Responds to House Fire on Wells Street Caused by Unattended Candle | Valdosta Today

-The Valdosta Fire Department responded to an early morning house fire at 6:40 AM on Monday, August 27, 2018.
-Engine 1 arrived at 110 Wells Street at 6:44 AM, and reported heavy smoke and flames conditions from the side of the house.
+VALDOSTA – The Valdosta Fire Department responded to an early morning house fire at 6:40 a.m. on Monday, August 27, 2018.
+Engine 1 arrived at 110 Wells Street at 6:44 a.m., and reported heavy smoke and flames conditions from the side of the house.
 VFD Firefighters initiated an aggressive search to locate any residents while attempting to extinguish the fire.
 There were no injuries reported, and all residents were safe outside the home.
 Within eight minutes, the fire was under control.
 Five people are displaced due to the fire that caused an estimated $10,000 worth of damage.

 There were a total of 17 VFD Firefighters on the scene.
 Georgia Power secured all electrical utilities.
 SGMC EMS and VPD also assisted Firefighters on the scene.